Community Pre-K Toolkit

 The Montgomery Education Foundation (MEF) supported and coordinated the development of 21 high-quality pre-k classrooms across the county.
 Through MEF’s advocacy and support, a unique model was created that brought a variety of pre-k providers together in partnership to provide high-quality pre-k utilizing the state’s First Class Pre-K standards and guidelines.
 Partners included Montgomery Public Schools, First Class Pre-K, Head Start, Success By Six, the Family Guidance Center and the Montgomery Area Chamber of Commerce.
 In 2015, MEF began hosting a series of forums to exchange information about First Class Pre-K with prospective providers from the community’s private non-profit, for-profit and faith-based preschool providers.

 After finding out that no First Class Pre-K program existed in her community, Orange Beach parent Jeanna Bulman worked with a coalition of local parents and city officials to successfully submit an application to bring a First Class Pre-K classroom to Orange Beach Elementary School.
-Bulman and other parents in the community also worked closely with Parent VOICES for Pre-K and the Alabama School Readiness Alliance to advocate for the $10 million increase in state pre-k investments that made pre-k expansion possible in 2015.
-The city is providing matching funds for the First Class Pre-K classroom grant and the Erie Hall Meyer Foundation and State Representative Steve McMillan are providing funding for a new, age-appropriate playground at the site.
-The new classroom serves 18 four-year-olds that otherwise would not have had the opportunity to attend a high-quality pre-k classroom within their city limits.
+Bulman worked closely with the Alabama School Readiness Alliance to advocate for the $10 million increase in state pre-k investments that made pre-k expansion possible in 2015.
+The city agreed to provide matching funds for Orange Beach Elementary’s First Class Pre-K classroom grant, and the Erie Hall Meyer Foundation and State Representative Steve McMillan provided funding for an age-appropriate playground at the site.
+The classroom was added in 2015, serving 18 four-year-olds that otherwise would not have had the opportunity to attend a high-quality pre-k classroom within their city limits.